Disclosure: This post may contain affiliate links. Read the disclosure for more info.

 Become a Virtual Assistant

 Managing any business can become extremely time consuming, therefore some business owners will outsource some of the more tedious work to virtual assistants.
 With this job, you can expect to send and answer emails, create social media posts, or various other small tasks that are simple to complete.
 This position is typically paid hourly and is relatively stress-free.
+You can check out this post to learn how to become a virtual assistant!

 5 Fun Jobs Post Retirement